adrien-zinger/adrien-zinger.github.io/_posts/2022-06-10-wasm-hashtable.md

 ## First, some words about webassembly

-Webassembly begins to be famous in the planet *informatic*.
+Webassembly starts to get famous in the planet *informatic*.
 Nevertheless, all use-cases where you consider to build a wasm require some kind of embedder.
 In other words, you need to define an environment to execute your code using another language.
 E.g. *nodejs*, *Rust* or at least a browser that support wasm!